klimesm/GIS_E6010_Project_Course_2025/Group logbook.md

 - We did some research on the problem and have some idea about the workflow
 - We will contact the client today
 - GitHub discussions could be nice place for communicating on abstract problems that do not require issue on github

+What we should learn:
+U-network, papers in the github
+Basics about machine learning, basic idea
+Difference between training, validation, testing Neural networks, convolutional networks
+-	Then u-network
+Random forest